goofball222/unifi/README.md

 * Happy New Year!
 * sc updated to v5.3.11
 * v5.4.8 was changed to "Stable Candidate" by UBNT on 2017-01-03.
 * Leaving v5.4.8 the "testing" tag for the time being to avoid creating additional tags.
-Will reevauluate this as UBNT continues releases.
+Will reevaluate this as UBNT continues releases.
-* UBNT has multiple "Stable Candidate" releases ocurring right now (v5.3.11 and v5.4.8).
+* UBNT has multiple "Stable Candidate" releases occurring right now (v5.3.11 and v5.4.8).

 Changes 2016-12-27:
 * unstable updated to v5.5.1 ->